IasmineSilva/EstudosPlaywright/README.md

-Automatizando o player do Spotify
+Automatizando o player do Spotify.